 - Functionality and Methodology: Think carefully about the how.
 What exactly do you need your test to achieve?
 For example, with an automated vulnerability scanning assessment will cost less than a deeper, manual dive.
 If a tester needs to use advanced tools, it’s likely you will pay more for the privilege.

 - Experience: The more experienced the professional you hire, the more informed and reliable a testing service they can provide.
 That’s going to mean you investing more in their talent and expertise, but potentially less on timescales.
-Testers with certifications such as OSCP will command more money, too.
+Testers with certifications such as an Offensive Security Certified Professional (OSCP) will command more money, too.

 - External/Internal Testing: By this, we mean onsite or offsite checks – external and internal penetration testing are two different types of tests.
 If you require a security team to run tests in-house, you might expect to pay them more for labor and travel time.